 In another international study published recently, the researchers analyzed the results from 20 population based studies and data from 5,183 lung cancer cases and their matched 5,183 controls, to evaluate the impact of high vitamin B12 concentration on cancer risk via direct measurements of circulating vitamin B12 in pre-diagnostic blood samples.
 Basically, the idea was to check whether high Vitamin B12 status was an indication of increased risk of lung cancer.
 Based on their analysis, they concluded that higher vitamin B12 concentrations are associated with increased risk of lung cancer and for every doubling levels of Vitamin B12, the risk increased by ~15% (Fanidi A et al, Int J Cancer., 2019).

 Vitamin B12 as part of natural foods in our diet is needed for our health and well being.
-Key findings from all these studies suggest a positive association of long term use of high dose Vitamin B12 and the increased risk of cancers like colorectal cancer and lung cancer.
-While this does not mean we completely remove Vitamin B12 from our diets, one needs to be educated on taking the right amounts of Vitamin B12 as part of normal diet or while having a deficiency, to avoid the negative impacts that unwanted or extra vitamin-B12 supplementation (beyond the adequate level) can have on us, such as increasing the risk of different cancers such as lung/colorectal cancer.
+Key findings from all these studies suggest a positive association of long term use of high dose Vitamin B12 and the increased risk of cancers like colorectal/colon cancer and lung cancer.
+While this does not mean we completely remove Vitamin B12 from our diets, one needs to be educated on taking the right amounts of Vitamin B12 as part of normal diet or while having a deficiency, to avoid the negative impacts that unwanted or extra vitamin-B12 supplementation (beyond the adequate level) can have on us, such as increasing the risk of different cancers such as lung cancer and colorectal/colon cancer.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.